lucocozz/Argus/docs/en/advanced/custom-validators.md

 ## Understanding Validator Types

-Cargs supports two distinct types of custom validation functions, each with a specific purpose:
+Argus supports two distinct types of custom validation functions, each with a specific purpose:

 ### Validators